sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982637 - Mrohk Sahjuuli.md

 240: 0x17A9 [0x02] IF !(Work_Zone[0] == 11*) GOTO 0x17C7
 241: 0x17B1 [0x02] IF !(ExtData[1]->WorkLocal[0] == 0*) GOTO 0x17BD
 242: 0x17B9 [0x1D] PRINT_EVENT_MESSAGE(message_id=14288*)
-    → "These plans are all grrreat and all, but where's the equipment with which to synthesize them?\u007F1\u0000\u0007"
+    → "These plans are all grrreat and all, but where's the equipment with which to synthesize them?"
 243: 0x17BC [0x23] WAIT_FOR_DIALOG_INTERACTION
 244: 0x17BD [0x03] Work_Zone[1] = 0*
 245: 0x17C2 [0x21] END_EVENT